-I have over sixteen years worth of clinical experience treating a wide range of conditions.
+I have over seventeen years worth of clinical experience treating a wide range of conditions.
 During that time I have lectured extensively at BSc (Hons) level, and have been involved in the training of literally hundreds of today's acupuncturists and herbalists.

 On my website you will be able to find a lot of information about fertility and infertility.